Table of Contents

 - Share of the Elderly / Old-Age Dependency Ratio: the number of people over 60 years per 1,000 persons in the age bracket 15-59.

-- DALY: Disease-adjusted Life Years: this concept aims to measure the importance of diseases on a society.
+- DALY: Disease-adjusted Life Years: this concept aims to measure the importance of diseases in society.
 The DALY-measure describes the length of time in years spent in ill-health or which is lost due to premature death.

 - left: male, right: female